Nocth's stomach chose violence.

 Nocth slowed without realizing it.

-The interior opened far wider than the building should have allowed.
-The ceiling arched overhead, ribbed and curved like the underside of something vast and living.
-Soft light flowed through it in branching lines, converging at a slow-turning glyph suspended at the center—contained, deliberate.
+The interior opened far wider than the building should have allowed — more than the exterior's dimensions suggested or the laws of straightforward architecture would comfortably permit.
+The ceiling arched overhead in long, ribbed curves, sweeping upward like the underside of something vast and living, some great creature frozen mid-breath.
+Soft light flowed through it in branching lines that traced the ribbing before converging at the ceiling's apex, where a slow-turning glyph hung suspended — contained, deliberate, casting no shadows of its own, only a steady, sourceless luminosity that fell evenly across the space below.

-The air was thick with layered scents.
+He breathed slowly.
+The air was thick with layered scents at close range now.
 Warm oil.
-Fermented sweetness.
-A faint metallic tang that lingered at the back of the throat.
-Food passed overhead on shallow trays suspended in thin rings of force—bowls of spiraled grain that shimmered like glass before dissolving soft as steam, crystalline cakes stacked with luminous sugars, coiled tentacular dishes braided neatly and brushed with oil.
+Fermented sweetness, complex and deep.
+A faint metallic tang that settled at the back of the throat and stayed there.
+Above them, food moved in a slow procession — shallow trays suspended in thin rings of force, drifting between tables in unhurried loops.
+Bowls of spiraled grain that shimmered faintly like glass before, at the moment they were placed before a diner, dissolving soft as steam into waiting vessels.
+Crystalline cakes stacked in careful towers, their surfaces luminous with sugars that caught the ambient light and held it.
+Coiled tentacular dishes braided neatly and arranged with architectural precision, brushed with oil that glistened.

 One of them twitched.

-"I don't think it likes me," Nocth muttered.
+Nocth considered this.
+"I don't think it likes me," he muttered.

 That was when Nocth felt it.